Trump's condition unclear as his hospital stay for COVID-19 continues

 On Thursday, President Donald Trump said he'd tested positive for COVID-19.
 On Friday he was flown to Walter Reed Medical Center out of what the White House called "an abundance of caution."
 And on Saturday, the state of the president's health remained uncertain: White House physician Sean Conley said Trump was "doing very well."
-But other reports said the president's vitals had been "very concerning."
+But White House Chief of Staff Mark Meadows reportedly said the president's vitals had been "very concerning."

-The White House didn't immediately respond to a request for comment on the Journal and Times reports.
+The White House didn't immediately respond to a request for comment on the Times and Post reports.
 A tweet Saturday had Trump thanking the staff at Walter Reed and saying that with their help he was "feeling well."

 A multidisciplinary medical team is engaged in "state of the art monitoring" of the president and looking for any evidence of complications from the coronavirus or from therapies being used to treat Trump, Conley's team said during its press conference.
 The team said Trump had received a first dose of the experimental drug remdesivir on Friday evening and that its plan is to continue a five-day course of that treatment.